When It Comes to Auto Insurance, Understand the Terms.

 What factors will affect your auto insurance coverage?

-How much you use your car: The more you drive the higher your risk for getting into an accident.
-Driving a long distance and/or for work purposes may result in higher insurance premiums.
+How much you use your car: The more you drive the greater likelihood of you being in an accident.
+Driving a long distance regularly may result in higher insurance premiums.
 Driving for “pleasure” or only occasionally, will probably cost you less.

 Where you live: Due to theft and vandalism rates being higher in urban areas, drivers in urban/city areas will usually pay more than those living in small towns, rural and suburban areas.

-The take and model of car you drive: Insurance companies look at the kind of car you drive, the likelihood of theft, and the cost of car repairs if damaged.
+Cars make and model: Insurance companies look at the kind of car you drive, the likelihood of theft, and the cost of car repairs if damaged.
 They will take into consideration safety equipment as well as the potential damage it can inflict on others.

 The amount and type of coverage needed: The make, model, and value of your vehicle will play a big role in determining how much coverage you will want and/or need.
 Your deductible will also play a part in your premium costs.

-Erin Furlong, when you’re looking for an expert in determining your auto insurance needs look no further.
-I provide service to Temecula, Murrieta, Wildomar, Menifee, Hemet, Fallbrook, and the Inland Empire.
+Contact us to get you the best coverage at the lowest rate for your auto insurance.
+Providing service to Temecula, Murrieta, Wildomar, Menifee, Hemet, Fallbrook, and the Inland Empire.